End-to-end • Internal operations • AI-Assisted Workflows

 // The problem

 Financial crime investigations had evolved.
-Cases increasingly involved networks of 30+ related accounts, cross-jurisdiction patterns, and layered risk signals that no single analyst could hold in their head at once.
+Cases now involved networks of multi-related accounts, cross-jurisdiction patterns, and layered risk signals.

 Scale was the first problem.
 Speed was the second.
-And the second only became visible after the first was solved.
+The second only became visible after the first was solved.

 // Who we designed for